psrc/itm-tutorial-python/00-short-introduction-to-Python.md

 number = 42
 pi_value = 3.1415
 ```

-Here we've assigned data to variables, namely `text`, `number` and `pi_value`,
-using the assignment operator `=`.
-The variable called `text` is a string which
-means it can contain letters and numbers.
-We could reassign the variable `text`
-to an integer too but - but be careful reassigning variables as this can get
-confusing.

 To print out the value stored in a variable we can simply type the name of the
 variable into the interpreter: